 Q: What experience do you need to get into your field?

-Q: What degree should someone making Aliya come with in order to break into your field?
+Q: What degree should someone making Aliyah come with in order to break into your field?

-A: Although a Master’s degree is looked upon well here, a B.A. is respected here too.
+Although a Master’s degree can add a bit to your salary, a B.A. is more accepted here than in America.
 Most social workers in this country are practicing with a bachelors degree.

 Q: Does it make any difference if you study here or abroad?

 A: It doesn’t really matter where you go to school.
 In the U.S., the advantages are that school is in English and that it takes a shorter amount of time.
 For example, here you go to school for 3 to 4 years and come out with a B.A.
-In the U.S., if you know before you start that you want to go into social work you can do a joint program and have a master’s degree in 5-6 years depending on what school you go to.
+In the U.S., if you know before you start that you want to enter the field of social work, you can do a joint program and have a BA & Master’s degree in 5-6 years depending on where you attend school.

 Q: What documents do I need?

 A: The more the better.
-If you have, or can take the test for a CSW, you should do it, although it is really not recognized here.
-It’s good to have if you ever need to work in the U.S. Any post B.A. work experience (including internships) should be documented by a letter saying that you worked at such and such place from this date to that date.
-It will help you get a higher pay scale.
-Bring originals and copies of all degrees and documentation of continuing education if you have any.
+If you have taken, or can take the test for a CSW, you should, although it is really not recognized here.
+It’s good to have if you ever need to work in the U.S. Any post B.A. work experience (including internships) should be documented by a letter saying where you worked and the dates of the time period.
+It will help you reach a higher pay scale.
+Bring originals and copies of all degrees & transcripts, and documentation of continuing education if you have any.

 Q: What is the salary range?